RoverTech-team/arm/README.md

-# Recurring instructions to set up a terminal.
-When to use colcon and when install
+# Recurring instructions to set up a terminal and when to use colcon

 In a terminal on the HOST MACHINE
 ```